U-boat-successes against aircraft

 The sinking of U-1059

-At 11.30 hours, the boat was attacked by Beaufighters south of Egersund, while en route to Bergen escorted by the German minesweeper M-403.
-4 Beaufighters of 144 Sqdn RAF carried torpedoes and 4 Beaufighters of 404 Sqdn RCAF acted as flak suppressors.
-U-1062 was slightly damaged by strafing but the torpedoes missed.
-The AA fire from both vessels brought down two Beaufighters, killing all four crewmen.
+11.34 hrs, south of Farsund, Norway: the boat was attacked by eight Beaufighters while en route to Bergen escorted by the German minesweeper M-489.
+Four Beaufighters of 144 Sqdn RAF carried torpedoes and four from 404 Sqdn RCAF acted as flak suppressors.
+Both vessels were slightly damaged by strafing but all torpedoes missed.
+Flak brought down two Beaufighters, killing all four aircrew.
+One crew member aboard the minesweeper and three crew members aboard the U-boat were seriously wounded.
+Oberfunkmaat Rudolf Polzhuber from U-1062 died shortly before arrving at Egersund.

 |U-1163||2 Aug 1944|

-U-1163 and U-771 were being transferred from Stavanger to Kristiansand South, and were proceeding on the surface, accompanied by surface escorts.
-Mosquitoes E/333 and S/333 (HR126) made the attack.
-Mosquito S crashed into the sea during the attack, with the loss of Fnr.
+Off Egerøy, Nth of Stavanger, Norway: U-1163 and U-771 were being transferred from Stavanger to Kristiansand South and were proceeding on the surface accompanied by surface escorts when Norwegian Mosquitos E/333 and S/333 (HR126) attacked.
+S for Sugar crashed into the sea with the loss of Fnr.
 Axel Reidar Eikemo and Kvm.
 Claus Harr.
-The attack took place off Egero, Norway.
-The boats suffered no damage.
+Both U-boats were undamaged.

 |U-1225||24 Jun 1944||Aircraft attack, aircraft shot down:|